-- (a) trade, cash and quantity discounts, charge-back payments, and rebates actually granted to trade customers or national, state, or local governments; - (b) credits, rebates, or allowances actually allowed upon prompt payment or on account of claims, damaged goods, rejections, or returns of such Licensed Product, including in connection with recalls and retroactive price reductions; - (c) taxes to the extent included in the gross amount invoiced (excluding income or franchise taxes of any kind), duties, tariffs, mandated contribution, or other governmental charges levied on the sale of such Licensed Product, including VAT (net of reimbursement of any value added taxes actually received), excise taxes and sales taxes, that the Selling Party allocates to sales of such Licensed Product in accordance with its standard policies and procedures consistently applied across its products, as applicable; - (d) any invoiced amounts from a prior period which are not collected and are written off by the Selling Party, including bad debts (provided that if the debt is thereafter paid, the corresponding amount shall be added to the Net Sales for the period during which it is paid); - (e) packaging, freight, postage, shipping, transportation, warehousing, handling, export/import and insurance charges, in each case, actually allowed or paid for delivery of such Licensed Product, and any customary payments with respect to such Licensed Product actually made to wholesalers or other Distributors, in each case, actually allowed or paid for distribution and delivery of such Licensed Product, to the extent billed on actual invoices; - (f) any sales, credits, or allowances given or made with respect to such Licensed Product for wastage replacement; and - (g) any other similar and customary deductions that are consistent with GAAP as consistently applied by Selling Party to all of its products, but which may not be duplicative of the above deductions.
+- (b) credits, rebates, or allowances actually allowed upon prompt payment or on account of claims, damaged goods, rejections, or returns of such Licensed Product, including in connection with recalls and retroactive price reductions; - (c) taxes to the extent included in the gross amount invoiced (excluding income or franchise taxes of any kind), duties, tariffs, mandated contribution, or other governmental charges levied on the sale of such Licensed Product, including VAT (net of reimbursement of any value added taxes actually received), excise taxes and sales taxes, that the Selling Party allocates to sales of such Licensed Product in accordance with its standard policies and procedures consistently applied across its products, as applicable; - (d) the portion of administrative fees paid during the relevant time period to group purchasing organizations, pharmaceutical benefit managers or Medicare Prescription Drug Plans relating to such Licensed Product; - (e) any invoiced amounts from a prior period which are not collected and are written off by the Selling Party, including bad debts (provided that if the debt is thereafter paid, the corresponding amount shall be added to the Net Sales for the period during which it is paid); - (f) that portion of the annual fee on prescription drug manufacturers imposed by the Patient Protection and Affordable Care Act, Pub.
+L. No. 111-148 (as amended) to the extent (a) reasonably allocable to sales of such Licensed Product and (b) the Selling Party actually includes such fee as a deduction from gross revenue in its [publicly filed] financial reports; - (g) packaging, freight, postage, shipping, transportation, warehousing, handling, export/import and insurance charges, in each case, actually allowed or paid for delivery of such Licensed Product, and any customary payments with respect to such Licensed Product actually made to wholesalers or other Distributors, in each case, actually allowed or paid for distribution and delivery of such Licensed Product, to the extent billed on actual invoices; - (h) any sales, credits, or allowances given or made with respect to such Licensed Product for wastage replacement; and - (i) any other similar and customary deductions that are consistent with GAAP as consistently applied by Selling Party to all of its products, but which may not be duplicative of the above deductions.